tbroyer/blog.ltgt.net/_posts/2015-03-01-most-build-tools-misuse-javac.md

 you could do something using a `gen_rule`, though that'd be a hack if you ask me.

-Like Gradle, Buck doesn't pass a `-sourcepath`.
+Like Gradle, Buck doesn't pass a _source path_.
 Here's a small repro case:
 <https://gist.github.com/tbroyer/512941cd798e1ccba4b4> and I've [reported the
 issue](https://github.com/facebook/buck/issues/244).

-No `-encoding` either, Buck assumes your environment is already UTF-8 (which is a not-so-wrong assumption), but it can be passed using `extra_arguments` if you prefer being explicit.
+No `-⁠encoding` either, Buck assumes your environment is already UTF-8 (which is a not-so-wrong assumption), but it can be passed using `extra_arguments` if you prefer being explicit.